needle-mirror/com.unity.addressables/Documentation~/AddressableAssetsMigrationGuide.md

 **Note**: The Addressable Asset system loads assets asynchronously.
 When you update your direct references to asset references, you must also update your code to operate asynchronously.

 ### The Resource folders method
-When you mark an asset in a _Resources_ folder as Addressable, the system automatically moves the asset from the _Resources_ folder to a new folder in your Project named _Resources_moved_.
+When you mark an asset in a `Resources` folder as Addressable, the system automatically moves the asset from the `Resources` folder to a new folder in your project named `Resources_moved`.
 The default address for a moved asset is the old path, omitting the folder name.
 For example, your loading code might change from `Resources.LoadAsync<GameObject>("desert/tank.prefab");` to [`Addressables.LoadAssetAsync<GameObject>("desert/tank.prefab");`](../api/UnityEngine.AddressableAssets.Addressables.html#UnityEngine_AddressableAssets_Addressables_LoadAssetsAsync__1_System_Collections_Generic_IList_UnityEngine_ResourceManagement_ResourceLocations_IResourceLocation__System_Action___0__).

+**Note**: Some functionality of the [Resources](https://docs.unity3d.com/ScriptReference/Resources.html "Resources") class may not be supported directly after modifying your project to use Addressable Assets.

+For example, consider the [Resources.LoadAll](https://docs.unity3d.com/ScriptReference/Resources.LoadAll.html "Resources.LoadAll") function.
+Previously, if you had assets in a folder `Resources/MyPrefabs/`, and ran `Resources.LoadAll<SampleType>("MyPrefabs");`, it would have loaded all the assets in `Resources/MyPrefabs/` matching type `SampleType`.
+Addressable Assets do not support this functionality.
+You could achieve similar results using the Addressable Assets concept of [labels](AddressableAssetsOverview.md), but the two ideas are not directly analogous.

-### The asset bundles method
+### The AssetBundles method
-When you open the **Addressables Groups** window, Unity offers to convert all asset bundles into Addressable Asset groups.
+When you open the **Addressables Groups** window, Unity offers to convert all AssetBundles into Addressable Asset groups.
 This is the easiest way to migrate your code.

-If you choose to convert your Assets manually, click the **Ignore** button.
+If you choose to convert your assets manually, click the **Ignore** button.
 Then, either use the direct reference or resource folder methods previously described.

 The default path for the address of an asset is its file path.
 If you use the path as the asset's address, you'd load the asset in the same manner as you would load from a bundle.
 The Addressable Asset System handles the loading of the bundle and all its dependencies.